BigBarza/CompressedEngineering/README.md

 - Prevents a crash when more than 13 items are assigned to an engineering blueprint.
 Specifically, it would crash when removing said bp.
 - Adds two new recipe types (compressedengineering:assembler_shaped and compressedengineering:assembler_shapeless)
   - They're identical to crafting recipes but can only be done in the IE Assembler
+- New JEI integration for excavator veins, complete with custom graphs and more info visible to the player

 Curseforge link: https://legacy.curseforge.com/minecraft/mc-mods/compressed-engineering